Birds

 Carolina Wrens go to their business alone or in a group.
 Once the nestlings are fledged, they feed them together also.
 The Wrens also find pairs who stay with them year-round.

-The Carolina Wrens are territorial and defend their territory throughout the year, and they aggressively chase the intruders from their territory.
+The Carolina Wrens are territorial and defend their territory throughout the year, and they aggressively chase intruders from their territory.

 Reproduction and Life Cycle